incoresemi/river_core/docs/source/developer.rst

 The class for the plugin has to be `plugin_name` + `plugin`.
 Keeping all the plugins in lowercase.

-This is because the `RiVer Core` is designed to load all plugins in a similar format.
+This is because the `RIVER CORE` is designed to load all plugins in a similar format.

 .. literalinclude:: ../../river_core/rivercore.py
    :language: python